-When we implement the constraints described above the solutions (fits) compatible with the relation (\ref{eqGM3extra}) are characterized by the values of $\bar Q^2$, $\Delta Q^2$ and $\epsilon$.
-In order to obtain a significant range of convergence, we choose $\Delta Q^2 = 100$ GeV$^2$.
-Once defined $\bar Q^2$ and $\Delta Q^2$, the point $Q_p^2$ corresponds to the upper limit of the parametrization.
+When we implement the constraints described above, the solutions (fits) compatible with the relation (\ref{eqGM3extra}) are characterized by the values of $\bar Q^2$, $\Delta Q^2$ and $\epsilon$.
+To obtain a significant range of convergence, we choose $\Delta Q^2 = 100$ GeV$^2$.
+Once $\bar Q^2$ and $\Delta Q^2$ are defined, the value of $Q_p^2$ corresponds to the upper limit of the parametrization.

 We vary then the value of $\bar Q^2$ looking for solutions with an accuracy better than $\epsilon$.
 The numeric calculations indicate that a fair description of the data ($\chi^2 \le 2$) with a 1\% accuracy ($\epsilon =0.01$) is obtained for $\bar Q^2= 900$ and 1000 GeV$^2$.
 Solutions with $\epsilon =0.02$ (2\% accuracy) can be obtained in a wider region of $\bar Q^2$, but the convergence between the two functions is not so smooth.
 We consider then the solutions with $\epsilon =0.01$.